Lin-Tsing/FarmGTEx-metadata-prediction/README.md

 # FarmGTEx-metadata-prediction

-This pipeline is utilized to predict the missing phenotypes.
+This pipeline is utilized to predict the missing phenotypes in FarmGTEx.